metal3-io/metal3-docs/design/bios-config.md

 The user can only specify the BIOS values related to the BMC type being used as they will be validated accordingly.

 One gotcha to this is about hiding the vendor sprawl in the parameter names and coming up with generic titles for the config params.
 This would then need to be handled in the operator code (the vendor-specific implementation for Ironic API calls).
-Meaning, it will still be required to map these 'generic' names to the actual parameter names in the API call for it to function.
+Meaning, it will still be required to map these *generic* names to the actual parameter names in the API call for it to function.

 ### Risks and Mitigations